ebikandi/the-postman-always-rings-twice/README.md

 Anyway, the main entry point to the app is the index.ts file, which start StandardInputCarrier to check the stdin.

 ###Parcel
 It is a class that represents the objects we want to send to the employees.
 Is is simple class that encapsulates the values we need for each parcel (*code*, *employee* and *premium*) and the logic to send and retry.
+Note that we do not check if the code is unique, as there is no limitation telling it to us in the exercise, so **we do not check if two different parcels have different codes**

 It gets an *EventEmitter* from the *PostWoman* to tell her which is its state.